-Since all the teachers at the programme are also active researchers with many international contacts, your studies will be able to provide you access to the modern mathematical world.
+Since all the teachers in the programme are also active researchers with many international contacts, your studies will be able to provide you access to the modern mathematical world.

-Student profile You have a strong foundation and a deep interest in mathematics and statistics, and want to learn how to use them to solve real life problems.
+You have a strong foundation and a deep interest in mathematics and statistics, and want to learn how to use them to solve real-life problems.
 You are extremely motivated and prepared to invest a lot of time and energy in your studies.
 English is no problem for you and you understand that studying mathematics at Uppsala University will take a lot of hard work and analytical thinking.
 You want an educational experience that challenges you.

 Instruction is conducted mainly in the form of lectures, tutorials and seminars, and the language is English.
 The programme takes place in Uppsala.

 The tutors belong to the various research groups at the Department of Mathematics.
-These groups are very active and hold regular seminars where Master's students are welcome to attend.
+These groups are very active and hold regular seminars that Master's students are welcome to attend.

-During the 1990's an internationalisation took place and our research has grown since, both in terms of the number of researchers and research areas.
+During the 1990s internationalisation took place and our research has grown since, both in terms of the number of researchers and research areas.
 Financial mathematics came to Uppsala right after the internationalisation process began, and today we have both education and research in financial mathematics.

 Our graduates work at, for example, Ericsson, Zettle (PayPal) and Swedbank.
 Some of the more common titles among our alumni are biostatistician and system developer.
 Furthermore, many of them work as different types of analysts.
 A new profession on the rise is data scientist.